-We have a birthday tradition in our house that sees the day starting with a party-style breakfast.
+We have a birthday tradition in our house that sees the day starting with a party-style breakfast… and blueberry pancakes.
 The night before, I lay the table with a party table cloth, paper plates and cups, and toys or decorations for whatever the theme is.
 The birthday boy or girl even gets to wear a special birthday hat.

-Today was Little O’s third birthday and as he loves all things pirate at the moment, that is what he came downstairs to find this morning.
-It makes the day a bit more exciting and special, especially this year as for the first time Little E had to miss her brother’s birthday and go to school all day.
+Today was my middle child’s third birthday and he came downstairs to find a pirate-themed table, decorated with pirate plates, cups, pirate toys and so on.
+It makes the day a bit more exciting and special, especially this year as for the first time his big sister had to miss her brother’s birthday and go to school all day.
 It was very strange without her here, but at least she got to start the day with some birthday fun.

-I have called them Cardiff Daddy’s pancakes but, in fairness, the recipe came from the Tesco food magazine a few years ago.
+I have called them Cardiff Daddy’s pancakes but, in fairness, the recipe came from in a magazine many years ago and we’ve tweaked it over the years.
 They’re so simple to make but they’re a lovely alternative to cereal or toast when you want to make breakfast a bit more special.
 Slightly crisp on the outside and soft inside, the blueberries go all soft and oozy when they are cooked.
 I’m getting hungry just thinking about them!

 Makes 12-14 pancakes

-1. Mix together 200g self-raising flour, 1 tsp baking powder and a pinch of salt in a mixing bowl.
+1. Mix together the flour, baking powder and salt in a large bowl.

-3. Fold in 125g blueberries and set aside.
+3. Fold in the blueberries and set aside.